 The Doha “development round” of trade talks is aimed at finding ways to create a freer and fairer international trade system, in the hope that this will increase world commerce and consequently spark economic activity and growth in developing countries.

 The trade talks collapsed mainly over the effective refusal of the European Union and the United States to reduce or remove government subsidies to their farmers.
+These subsidies make farm produce from the advanced economies extremely cheap, resulting in agricultural goods from the developing world — often their main products — not being competitive in these rich markets.

 In the SAIIA report, the institute’s Peter Draper and Razeen Sally point out that the US presidential and congressional elections have effectively already begun, and this is likely to prevent any further movement on agricultural subsidies in that country before 2005.
 The US has a powerful agricultural lobby, which is particularly influential in states of strategic importance to the Bush administration.